Nap0814/Fantasy-Football-Analysis_Website/README.md

 ### Prediction Problem

-We aim to build a regression model to predict a player's final fantasy ranking for the next NFL season based on their previous season's performance statistics.
+Our aim was to build a regression model to predict a player's final fantasy ranking for the next NFL season based on their previous season's performance statistics.

 ### Response Variable

-Our response variable is OvRank — the player's overall fantasy ranking at the end of the following season.
+Our response variable is Next PosRank — the player's position fantasy ranking at the end of the following season.

-We chose OvRank because it represents a comprehensive, standardized measure of a player's fantasy value across all positions.
+We chose Next PosRank because it represents a comprehensive, standardized measure of a player's fantasy value as it changes per position.
 It's especially useful in helping fantasy managers plan their draft strategies or identify breakout candidates.

 ### Type of Prediction

-This is a regression problem (not classification), since OvRank is a continuous and ordinal numeric value.
-Predicting the actual rank (e.g., RB #4, WR #15 overall, etc.) allows for more nuance than bucketing players into performance tiers.
+This is a regression problem, since OvRank is a continuous and ordinal numeric value.
+Predicting the actual rank is quite specific, so we checked accuracy based on how close it was to the expected value at different intervals.

 ### Evaluation Metric